 What is Wi-Fi 7?

-Wi-Fi 7 represents the seventh generation of Wi-Fi based on the upcoming IEEE 802.11be standard.
+Wi-Fi 7 marks the seventh generation of Wi-Fi based on the upcoming IEEE 802.11be standard.
 It follows on from Wi-Fi 6 and Wi-Fi 6E, retaining all of their features (such as support for 6GHz), while adding a few extras to make your internet connection even faster and more reliable.

-Wi-Fi 7 will support a new feature called Multi-Link Operation, which will allow routers to use multiple bands to connect to one device for better efficiency.
+Wi-Fi 7 will also support a new feature called Multi-Link Operation, which will allow routers to use multiple bands to connect to one device for better efficiency.
 This will also improve performance and reduce latency.

 When will Wi-Fi 7 be available?